RobotLearning/traj-gen-and-tracking/README.md

 Humanoids TODO list:

-- Test error feedback based weighting and exponential weighting on the Q matrix
+- Test error feedback based weighting on the Q matrix
-- Test also nominal F on the robot
 - Correct initial conditions of zero-phase filtering and test in MATLAB with ILC
 - Implement/Learn RDMP first in MATLAB and then in SL
-- Analyze the index problem for dmp trajectories.
-Why +1 in robot computer vs. mine?
+- Wrist problem in robot computer?

 Notes:
 - compare kinematics with SL